 Today, the campus of historic buildings are also home to Grovewood Gallery, the Biltmore Industries Homespun Museum (above) and the Estes-Winn Antique Car Museum (read more).

-For the first time, you can now take a guided tour on Wednesday-Saturday at 1 PM.
-The 45-minute tour is offered for free (donations accepted) in April-November.
-See the Dye House with the original looms, carding machines, mule spinners, and dye vats used to make Biltmore Handwoven Homespun.
-Walls are peeling and floors are uneven.
+Private group tours are offered from April – December only.
+Tours last approximately 45 minutes to 1 hour.
+The cost is $200 for up to 30 people and $10 for each additional person (limited to 40).
+See the Dye House with the original looms, carding machines, mule spinner, and dye vats used to make Biltmore Handwoven Homespun.
+The walls are peeling, and the floors are uneven.
 There is no heat or air conditioning.
 It's best for adults.
-The tour starts at the Biltmore Industries Homespun Museum & Visitors Center (adjacent to Grovewood Gallery and Antique Car Museum).
+The tour starts at the Biltmore Industries Homespun Museum (adjacent to Grovewood Gallery and the Estes-Winn Antique Car Museum).
 Go to their website for more history and tour info.